topseed/topseed-videos/tut/labD/LabD.md

  <http://code.visualstudio.com> (so you can get instructor support).
 Set it to auto-save and use tabs, not spaces, don't be a savage ;-).
 - Use Chrome browser.
 Click menu (:) on right/ More Tools/ Developer Tools.
 This will show you 'console' for: console.log('here'); in .js.
 - Optional: Install prepros.io and add /topseed/webApp as project.
 - Recommended: Install <https://zeit.co> and deploy /topseed/webApp.
-This way you start learning how to have a learning web site.
+This way you start learning how to host a web site.
+Also setup CDN77, to learn how to have a web app on www.

 ### 1a.
 MicroService, REST(y)
 Using Advanced REST Client above, execute POSTs to these urls: